The longevity lifestyle allows people to improve their health and fitness – even after age 50.

-The holistic approach to wellness seeks to improve health and facilitate healing by addressing all aspects of a person – their physical body, their mental wellness, and their life purpose.
+The holistic approach to wellness seeks to improve health and facilitate healing by addressing all aspects of a person’s physical body, mental agility, and life purpose.

-Having worked passionately for decades as a wellness coach and fitness trainer, I’ve learned first-hand that holistic healing can be a profoundly effective form of prevention from accelerated aging.
+Having worked passionately for decades as a wellness coach and fitness trainer, I’ve learned first-hand that taking a more holistic approach to self-care helps reduce the risk of accelerated aging.

-As a big believer in prevention, I spend my time encouraging others to turn up the dial on their wellness now, and not to wait until they experience significant symptoms.
+As a believer in prevention, I aim to inspire others to turn up the dial on their wellness now – and not wait until they experience significant symptoms.

 You probably think of yourself as healthy.
-But how important is it to you to improve health for yourself even more than what you’re currently experiencing?
+But how important is it to you to improve health even more than what you’re currently experiencing?

 How Do I Begin to Improve Health?

-The funny thing about exercising each day is that it can be so hard to get started.
+The funny thing about exercising daily is that it can be hard to start.

-But once you do it a few times, it starts to better regulate your brain chemistry – the hormones and endorphins start pumping and this brightens your mood and lifts your self-esteem.
+But once you do it a few times, it starts to better regulate your brain chemistry – the hormones and endorphins start pumping, which brightens your mood and lifts your self-esteem.

 You begin to feel competent and increasingly agile.

-Your spirits rise, and this, in turn, becomes a sort of rocket fuel for subsequent workouts, which then make you feel even better.
+Your spirits rise, which, in turn, becomes rocket fuel for subsequent workouts, making you feel even better.
 And so the cycle continues.

-Exercise is self-perpetuating.
-It’s rough-going at first, but as your exercise sessions become more consistent and habituated, they become easier to do until one day: it’s almost like muscle-memory.
+Working out is self-perpetuating.
+It’s rough-going at first, but as your exercise sessions become more consistent and habituated, they become easier to do until one day: it’s almost like muscle memory.

-Case in point: on Wednesday mornings at 10am I take a yoga class.
-Many months ago, when I first started “trying” to go to this new class, it was difficult for me.
-As a writer, I’m often in my writing-flow in the mornings, and getting me to stop in the middle of a crafting a writing piece is similar to pulling teeth.
+Case in point: I take a yoga class on Wednesday mornings at 10 am.
+Many months ago, it was difficult for me when I first started “trying” to attend this new class.
+As a writer, I’m often in my writing flow in the mornings, and getting me to stop while crafting a writing piece is similar to pulling teeth.